What is a Bed Bug?

 Getting Rid of Tough Infestations

-In European countries, dry ice machines are used to freeze the bed bugs out.
-Similar to thermal treatment, the temperature must be dropped low enough to kill the bugs.
+In European countries, dry ice machines are used to freeze the bugs.
+Similar to thermal treatment, the temperature must be dropped low enough to kill them.
 This method has not been as extensively tested, but seems to have been successful in these countries.

 Step 4: Preventing Further Infestations:

-Even when an individual has followed all the steps for exterminating and eliminating bed bugs in the home, it is possible that some may have survived and may reinfest the home.
-However, it is possible to prevent this type of reinfestation.
+Even when an individual has followed all the steps for extermination and elimination is possible that some may have survived and may re-infest the home.
+However, you can prevent this type of re-infestation.

 One simple way to avoid further infestations is to move furniture, particularly the bed, away from the wall.
-This prevents bed bugs from reaching furniture and living surfaces.
-Tape and barriers can also be placed around the bed to trap any bed bugs that may have survived.
+This prevents the bugs from reaching furniture and living surfaces.
+Tape and barriers can also be placed around the bed to trap any that may have survived.

 Mattress and furniture covers can also be helpful in preventing further infestation, as any surviving bugs will starve and slowly die out.
 These covers are sold by many companies, but should only be applied once risk of infestation has been removed.

 For those with particularly severe infestations or who have experienced multiple infestations, more steps may need to be taken.
-While this is not possible for everyone, those who have been chronically plagued by bed bugs may find it necessary to replace furniture or household structures.
+While this is not possible for everyone, those who have been chronically plagued may find it necessary to replace furniture or household structures.

-However, new furniture should not be purchased until the home is completely rid of bed bugs.
-If even a few are still present, they can repopulate and reinfest the furniture.
+However, new furniture should not be purchased until the home is completely free of the bugs.
+If even a few are still present, they can repopulate and infest the furniture.
 Old furniture that has become infested should also not be taken through the home, as this can spread the infestation.

 How to Choose a Pest Control Company